Dallihunter/root-me-web-writeups/web-server/API - Broken Access 2/README.md

-#🛡️ API – Broken Access 2 (Root‑Me)
+# 🛡️ API – Broken Access 2 (Root-Me)

-##📌 Challenge Overview
+## 📌 Challenge Overview

-In this challenge, we are given a REST API exposed via Swagger with the following endpoints:
+In this challenge, we are given a REST API exposed through Swagger with the following endpoints:

 ```
 /api/signup